Definition of Battery

 Objects Connected with a Person

-Under Section 784.03, Florida Statutes, “there need not be an actual touching of the victim’s person in order for a battery to occur, but only a touching of something intimately connected with the victim’s body.”
+A battery does not require an actual touching of the victim’s person.
+An unconsented touching of something intimately connected with the victim’s body” is sufficient.
 Clark v.
 State, 746 So.
 2d 1237, 1240 (Fla.
 1st DCA 1999).

 Direct Contact is not Required